Florek42/django_website/README.md

 # Finbook

-Welcome to Finbook – Your Financial Companion!
-(The name is temporary)
+Welcome to Finbook – Your Financial Companion and Tools provider!

 ## What is FinBook?
+This is an application providing access to various functionalities for individuals and business clients, such as: a flat valuation application, a car parts price and availability checker, a tax calculator, and a home budget manager.

-FinBook is an all-in-one financial application that aims to simplify various financial tasks and empower users with a suite of web tools.
+FinBook is an all-in-one financial application made in Django that aims to simplify various financial tasks and empower users with a suite of web tools such as .
 Whether you're budgeting, tracking expenses, or planning investments, FinBook offers a user-friendly platform for managing your finances.

 ## 💡 Key Features